ericphanson/SDPAFamily.jl/docs/src/usage.md

 opt = SDPAFamily.Optimizer(presolve = true, variant = :sdpa_gmp, silent = true);

 ```
-We demonstrate `presolve` using the problem defined in [Examples](@ref).
+We demonstrate `presolve` using the problem defined in [Optimal guessing probability for a pair of quantum states](@ref).
 When `presolve` is disabled, SDPA solvers will terminate prematurely due to linear dependence in the input constraints.
 Note, however, that this does not necessarily happen.
 Empirically, for our test cases, solvers' intolerance increases from `:sdpa` to `:sdpa_gmp`.
 ```@repl convexquantum
 opt = SDPAFamily.Optimizer(presolve = false)
 solve!(p, SDPAFamily.Optimizer())